SAP/fundamental/docs/pages/components/button.md

 ## Button Types
 - **Primary Button**: The default button style with the base class `fd-button`.
 There can be more than one primary button on a single page or view such as "Approve" or "Reject".
 - **Main Button**: `--main` modifier is required to render the Main button.
 There should only be on main button on the page or view.
 This is the primary Call to Action for example "Save".
 - **Secondary Button**: `--secondary` is required to render the Secondary button.
 There can be more tha one secondary button on the page.
-Common use cases include "Cancle".
+Common use cases include "Cancel".
-- **Toolbar Button**: `--toolbar` is required to render the Main button.
+- **Toolbar Button**: `--toolbar` is required to render the Toolbar button.
 This button is used inside the toolbar component.
 - **Semantic Buttons**: Semantic modifiers `--positive` for approve and `--negative` for reject can be applied to the button.
 {% capture button %}
 <button class="fd-button">Primary Button</button>